 If you can’t communicate with Lync users in other organizations, or with Skype users, first verify that your organization allows communication with external contacts.
-If necessary, contact your workplace technical support and refer them to this guided walkthrough for admins: Set up Skype for Business (Lync) Online external communications.
+If necessary, contact your workplace technical support and refer them to this guided walkthrough for admins: Set up Lync Online external communications.

 If your organization does allow external Lync contacts, here are some other troubleshooting steps you can take.